annefou/NorESM/start.rst

 ============

-NorESM1 is the Norwegian Earth System model used for CMIP5.
+NorESM is the Norwegian Earth System model used for CMIP5.
 The model is based on the CCSM framework (http://en.wikipedia.org/wiki/Community_Climate_System_Model).
 However, NorESM has special features developed by Norwegian researchers.